blazium-engine/blazium-docs/contributing/development/compiling/introduction_to_the_buildsystem.rst

 Using a file
 ^^^^^^^^^^^^

-The default ``custom.py`` file can be created at the root of the Godot Engine source to initialize any SCons build options passed via the command line:
+The default ``custom.py`` file can be created at the root of the Blazium Engine source to initialize any SCons build options passed via the command line:

 .. code-block:: python